hbeybutyan/articles/README.md

-# Draft examples of articles to be published on different platforms
+# Draft examples of articles to be published on different platforms are kept here